 When governments decide to cut their social safety nets, many sectors within the economy begin to suffer.
 Governments inadvertently increase the unemployment rates within their countries when social programs are cut.

 In 1981, President Ronald Reagan signed the Recovery Act, which cut social programs such as payments for individuals with disabilities and school-lunch programs.
 As a result, the largest projected deficit in U.S. history occurred leading the U.S. economy to its worst recession since the Great Depression.
-The American economy struggled to combat the resulting 14 percent inflation rate as well as the increased interest rates of the Federal Reserve Board.
+The American economy struggled to combat the resulting 14% inflation rate as well as the increased interest rates of the Federal Reserve Board.

-With less citizens being able to afford goods and services, overall manufacturing decreased while layoffs and unpaid taxes increased.
+With fewer citizens being able to afford goods and services, overall manufacturing decreased while layoffs and unpaid taxes increased.
 It is recorded that in 1982, those unemployed reached a staggering nine million, 17,000 businesses had failed, farmers across the nation began to lose land and the poor, elderly and sick became homeless.

 Instead of aiding the economy, social budget cuts on social safety nets result in a decrease in the overall finical health of a country’s economy.